-Abe Lim, age 43, Director Nominee
+Abe Lim, age 43, Director

-Abe Lim, a seasoned real estate and investment professional with over 21 years of experience.
+Abe Lim, was appointed to serve as director effective May 5, 2025, and is a seasoned real estate and investment professional with over 21 years of experience.
 With deep expertise in strategic growth, capital investment, and real estate operations, he brings a wealth of knowledge to his new role.
-As the co-founder of several successful ventures-including Circa Properties, Landmark Trust Investment Company, Mila Capital, and Camileon Investment Partners-Mr. Lim has built a reputation for visionary leadership, disciplined execution, and a strong commitment to community impact.
+As the co-founder of several successful ventures including Circa Properties, Landmark Trust Investment Company, Mila Capital, and Camileon Investment Partners-Mr. Lim has built a reputation for visionary leadership, disciplined execution, and a strong commitment to community impact.
 Throughout his career, he has led with a people-first philosophy, fostering high-performing teams and developing businesses rooted in integrity and innovation.
 His appointment reflects a dedication to strong governance, forward-thinking strategy, and long-term value creation.
 Mr. Lim holds a degree in Economics from the University of California, Irvine.